Home of the Sewalot Site

 Goodrich sewing machines had an early connection to a company called June Sewing Machines which were the Standard Sewing Machine Company of Chicago.
 Apparently Goodrich got some of their complete early machines from these/this company.

-End view of the Foley & Williams Triumph sewing machine
+End view of the Foley & Williams Triumph sewing machine, super rare today.
+They say the Triumph sewing machine was designed by William Stewart.

 In 1881 Singers were taking them to court for trademark infringement.
 The Standard & June sewing machines were clearly marked as Singers and Improved Singers.
 How crazy is that!
 To copy the biggest manufacturer in the world who just loved taking competitors to court.
 Needless to say Singers won.